 Planning and Advocacy Committees/Task Forces

-The Magnificent Mile Association P&A Division has eight permanent committees that meet on a monthly basis, 11 months out of the year.
+The Magnificent Mile Association P&A Division has eight permanent committees that generally meet on a monthly basis, 11 months out of the year.
 These Committees are chaired by two The Magnificent Mile Association member volunteers and generally seat 15-20 committee members.

-The Magnificent Mile Association Task Forces are instituted for a limited duration and are formed to address specific issues related to urban planning and advocacy in the The Magnificent Mile Association area, as they arise.
+The Magnificent Mile Association Task Forces are instituted for a limited duration and are formed to address specific issues related to urban planning and advocacy in the The Magnificent Mile Association district, as they arise.
 Task forces pull members from the Division at large who specialize in the areas that the specific task forces address.